pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 pierre@laptop:~ $ sudo apt-get update && sudo apt-get install ffmpeg
 {% endhighlight %}

-While waiting for the players to install, I found an ethernet cable to use between the Pi and the laptop.
-To my surprise, both computers seemed to be able to talk to each other without me doing anything, so I started tinkering with ffmpeg parameters.
+While waiting for the players to install, I found an Ethernet cable to use between the Pi and the laptop.
+To my surprise, both computers seemed to be able to talk to each other without me doing anything, so I started tinkering with `ffmpeg` parameters.
 I don't remember the details, but the connection ended up not being stable enough.
 It was necessary to install and configure a DHCP server on the Raspberry Pi in order to comfortably experiment.

 {% highlight console %}
 pi@raspberrypi:~ $ sudo apt-get install udhcpd